grafana/grafana/docs/sources/panels/configure-value-mappings/index.md

 1. Edit the panel for which you want to map a special value.
 1. In panel display options, locate the **Value mappings** section and click **Add value mappings**.
 1. Click **Add a new mapping** and then select **Special**.
 1. Select the special value for Grafana to match.
-Options include:
-   - Null
-   - NaN (Not a Number)
-   - Null + NaN
-   - True
-   - False
-   - Empty
 1. (Optional) Enter display text.
 1. (Optional) Set the color.
 1. Click **Update** to save the value mapping.